simranchauhan1/sovian-careers-website-v2/README.md

 # Sovian-carrers-websitw
-A carrers website for Sovian
+A Careers website for Sovian